Table of Contents

 3. Pain medications

-When the physical effects of drinking cause a headache or body aches, taking an over the counter pain medication like aspirin or ibuprofen can shorten the duration of pain.
+When the physical effects of drinking cause a headache or body aches, taking an over-the-counter pain medication like aspirin or ibuprofen can shorten the duration of pain.

 4. Eat a light meal